jamiebutterworth2016/machine-learning/theory/supervised-learning/linear-regression.md

 ![linear regression](/images/linear%20regression.png)

 - The graph is a *scatterplot*.
 The model generates a line called a *hyperplane*.
-We then use this line to make **numeric predictions**.
+The model can then use this line to make **numeric predictions**.
 - The line is positioned with minimal distance between the line and each data point.
+- You can then find a value on the x axis (input) and go directly upwards until you reach the line.
+When you reach the line, you go to the left until you reach the y axis.
+The value of the y axis is a prediction of the input value's corresponding output value.
-- You can then find an input (X) and follow the line to see where the output (y) will be.
-This is the *linear relationship* between input and output.
+- This is the *linear relationship* between input and output.
 - The nearer the data point is to the line (vertically), the more accurate the predictions is.
 - The distance between the line and the data point is the *error*.
 - I can predict an output by choosing an input on the X axis, going up to the line and reading the output on the y axis.